Do You Need A Passport To Go To Jamaica As A U.S. Citizen?

 Children under 16 travelling by sea can use their birth certificates, as can those under the age of 19 traveling with a school, religious or social group, as well as cultural organizations or sporting teams.
 An adult chaperon must be present in this case.

 Children under 18 can use some forms of photo identification cards with their date of birth to clear Jamaica immigration, but these are not accepted for re-entry into the United States.
-Passport cards are acceptable for land or sea travel, but not air travel when heading to places within Canada, Mexico, and the Caribbean.
+U.S. passport cards are valid for land and sea travel to Canada, Mexico, Bermuda, and certain Caribbean countries but cannot be used for international air travel.

 Remember: all travelers (adults and children in any age group) need a passport to travel to Jamaica by plane.